 That’s why leadership roles have a knack of exposing your greatest doubts about yourself.

 Everyone has them.
 You might feel you lack leadership presence.
 Or carry a fear of failure, which you’ll rarely admit to, even in private.
 Or a nagging dread of conflict.
 For some, these doubts show as anxiety.
-For others, as non-assertiveness or feelings of staleness.
+For others, as

-Perhaps these resonate with you.
+Perhaps these issues resonate with you.

 If you stay stuck, the impact on your leadership and effect on your organisation can be serious.
 You may see worsening employee engagement, causing productivity and innovation to fall.
 Strategy execution may slip and financial results can eventually slide.
 Talented people then start to leave.

 And that’s when you’ll feel the pressure even more.